apereo/cas/development/installation/Configuring-SAML2-Authentication.md

 | `signAssertions`                     | Whether assertions should be signed.
 Default is `false`.
 | `signResponses`                      | Whether responses should be signed.
 Default is `true`.
 | `encryptAssertions`                  | Whether assertions should be encrypted.
 Default is `false`.
+| `requiredAuthenticationContextClass` | If defined, will specify the SAML authentication context class in the final response.

 ### Dynamic Metadata
 CAS also supports the [Dynamic Metadata Query Protocol](https://spaces.internet2.edu/display/InCFederation/Metadata+Query+Protocol)